By TONY SEED

 For his part, General Poltorak, previously the commander of the Internal Troops of Ukraine and the National Guard of Ukraine that was hastily formed in March 2014 following the coup d’état of February that year, then began a program of “meeting members of parliament and Senators and touring Canadian Armed Forces facilities such as Canadian Forces Base Petawawa,” a Department of National Defence (DND) release states.
 The plethora of meetings included Chief of Defence Staff Gen. Jonathan Vance and “defence industry representatives.”

 Details of the agreement are virtually secret.
 Bilateral agreements are generally not subject to parliamentary scrutiny in Canada.
-They are subject to the Royal Prerogative and are not agreements that Parliament is allowed to vote on, hence they are not transparent.
-This one was not even discussed in Parliament even though it concerns questions of peace and war.
-Instead, the arms agreement is treated as a private matter between selected MPs and the military forces and arms monopolies of Canada and Ukraine.
+They are subject to the Royal Prerogative and are not agreements that Parliament is allowed to vote on, thus they are not transparent.
+This one was not even discussed in Parliament, even though it concerns questions of peace and war.
+Instead, the arms agreement is treated as a private matter between the military forces and arms monopolies of Canada and Ukraine.

-The latest such example was the visit to Canada of Arseniy Yatsenyuk, the first Prime Minister of Ukraine’s 2014 coup government who on May 18 met with Foreign Affairs Minister Freeland and Public Safety Minister Ralph Goodale.
+The latest example was the visit to Canada of Arseniy Yatsenyuk, the first Prime Minister of the 2014 coup government, who on May 18 met with Foreign Affairs Minister Freeland and Public Safety Minister Ralph Goodale.
 Yatsenyuk publicly called for Canada to provide attack drones and anti-tank weapons, among other things.

-Ukraine’s armed forces consist not only of regular Ukrainian troops but irregular battalions financed by oligarchs consisting of neo-Nazis, U.S. and other private military forces, and ex-Israel Defense Force personnel.
+Ukraine’s armed forces include not only of regular Ukrainian troops but irregular battalions financed by oligarchs consisting of neo-Nazis, U.S. and other private military forces, and ex-Israel Defense Force personnel.